theboot999/NRFFHSS/README.md

 As per the example, adding information to the packet is done by AddPacketValue.
 Retrieving information is done by calling GetPacketValue.
 GetPacketValue must be called in the same order as AddPacketValue.

+## Use Case
+The Typical use case would be for an RC Transmitter and Receiver.
+Allowing both Master and Slave to send and receive up to 3 individual packets per frame with up to 31 useable bytes per frame.

+If you are running the NRFS at the lowest transmit speed of 256kb/s and using 3 packets per frame be aware of the frame time.
+Running at 120fps with a low transmit speed will cause the NRF to take too long to send each packet.
+Check for stability by calling radio.GetRecievedPacketsPerSecond.

 ## How The Frequency Hopping Works
 The Master follows a fixed channel sequence, hopping forward in the sequence once every 2 frames.
 It's send time is always consistently the same at the start of every frame.